KendyC/kendyc.github.io/ReadMe.md

 # “Hello World!” 🚀🤖👾👨🏻‍💻

-root@KenDCon:~# "progress brings with it the amelioration of the human condition"
+root@KenDCon:~# Technologist - "progress brings with it the amelioration of the human condition"

+Summary: Technologist made with 💚 in Virginia for the betterment of the 🌎 This just got real! 🤖

-This just got real! 🤖 Launching my official #Makerspace <•> #Hackerspace with #RPis from <a href="https://projects.raspberrypi.org/">Raspberry Pi Projects</a> and <a href="https://www.pi-top.com/">Pi-Top</a>.
+Launching my official #Makerspace <•> #Hackerspace with #RPis from <a href="https://projects.raspberrypi.org/">Raspberry Pi Projects</a> and <a href="https://www.pi-top.com/">Pi-Top</a>.

+#CreativeClassrooms 👩🏻‍🎓 #LifelongLearner 💡 #SeymourPapert 📚🗝
-#DesignMakeCreate 👨🏻‍💻 #TechForGood 📓🙏 #EducationEvolved 👩🏻‍🏫👨🏻‍💻 #CreativeClassrooms 👩🏻‍🎓 #LifelongLearner 💡 #SeymourPapert 📚🗝
+#DesignMakeCreate 👨🏻‍💻 #TechForGood 📓🙏 #EducationEvolved 👩🏻‍🏫👨🏻‍💻

-Summary: Technologist made with 💚 in Virginia for the betterment of the 🌎

 now everything's our technology